Morphan1/Voxalia/FAQ.md

 - Once you have a valid FreneticXYZ account and a copy of the game, open the Launcher and login.
 - One day you'll be able to click a singleplayer button in the main menu and start up a story, but for now...
 	- run singleplayer.bat or .sh depending on your OS, and mess about in the sandbox environment.

+### Do I need to run the Voxalia server to play with friends?

+- No. Your friends can join your singleplayer game as well.
+(There may be additional steps in the future to open a singleplayer game fully.)

+### What ports do I need to forward to run a server?

+- By default, Voxalia singleplayer and server open up on port 28010.
+You can edit this in your launch command options (first argument is always the port).
+- Note that port forwarding is partially autoamted by the internals and it generally isn't required that you manually forward ports.

 ### How does Voxalia compare to similar games?